monkeyiq/filesender/README.md

 implementation of WebCrypto to enable this functionality.

 Download is performed using the same URL that would be loaded in the browser, information is retrieved from the supplied token.
-Note that downloading is only output to output.txt at the moment.
-A nice improvement would be to download the whole transfer to a new subdirectory.
+All saved files are placed into a new subdirectory with the token value as the directory name.
+By default all the files of an encrypted transfer are downloaded into that new subdirectory.

 Usage: